Lemonade Inc. (LMND) Stock: A Closer Look at the Analyst Ratings

 Piper Sandler gave a rating of “Neutral” to LMND, setting the target price at $20 in the report published on July 18th of the previous year.

-Volatility was left at 5.80%, however, over the last 30 days, the volatility rate increased by 6.45%, as shares sank -20.69% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -34.55% lower at present.
+Volatility was left at 6.06%, however, over the last 30 days, the volatility rate increased by 8.03%, as shares surge +4.89% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.65% lower at present.

-During the last 5 trading sessions, LMND fell by -2.92%, which changed the moving average for the period of 200-days by -40.57% in comparison to the 20-day moving average, which settled at $12.70.
-In addition, Lemonade Inc. saw -17.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LMND rose by +34.06%, which changed the moving average for the period of 200-days by -28.11% in comparison to the 20-day moving average, which settled at $12.42.
+In addition, Lemonade Inc. saw 3.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading